Mobile payment solutions for small businesses guide

 - Settlement: Funds transfer from the customer's account to your merchant account.

-The tokenization step deserves attention because it fundamentally changes how payment information security works.
+Tokenization changes how payment security works.
 Your customer's actual card number never transmits during the transaction.
 Even if someone intercepted the data, they'd capture a meaningless token that can't be reused.
-For more details on* how tap-to-pay technology* handles these secure connections, the process follows EMVCo standards used globally.
+For more on how tap to pay technology handles these secure connections, the process follows EMVCo standards used globally.

-Choosing between mobile payment services providers requires matching features to your specific business needs.
+Choosing between providers requires matching features to your specific business needs.
 The right solution depends on your transaction volume, business type, and where you sell.
-The comparison below covers fees, payout timing, and card reader requirements to help you narrow down your options.
+The comparison below covers fees, payout timing, and card reader requirements.
+Rates reflect each provider's published U.S. in-person pricing as of August 2026.

 Square offers an all-in-one ecosystem with a free basic card reader and strong reporting features.
-How does Square work for payments?
 You download the app on iOS or Android, connect a card reader to your POS system (or use Tap to Pay on compatible devices), and start accepting transactions.
-Square payment methods include credit cards, debit cards, contactless payments via Apple Pay and Google Pay, and gift cards.
-The platform's payment technologies integrate with inventory management, appointment scheduling, and invoicing, making it popular across retail and restaurant environments.
+Square accepts credit cards, debit cards, contactless payments via Apple Pay and Google Pay, and gift cards.
+The platform integrates with inventory management, appointment scheduling, and invoicing, making it popular across retail and restaurant environments.
+The trade-off is a higher per-sale cost than JIM on small tickets, since the 15¢ fixed fee bites harder below $15.

-PayPal Zettle brings brand recognition and multi-currency support.
+PayPal Zettle brings brand recognition and multi-currency support at a competitive 2.29% plus 9¢ in-person rate.
 Businesses already using PayPal for online sales often find the integration straightforward.
+The limitation is slower payout speed and a smaller hardware ecosystem than Square.

 Stripe appeals to developers and businesses wanting customizable payment flows.
-The APIs support complex omnichannel setups but require more technical investment.
+The APIs support complex omnichannel setups but require more technical investment, and Tap to Pay adds a 10¢ surcharge per authorization on top of the 2.7% plus 5¢ in-person rate.

 Are Mobile Payments Replacing Credit Cards?

-The relationship between mobile payments and credit cards looks more complementary than competitive.
+Mobile payments and credit cards look more complementary than competitive.

 Mobile wallets still use cards as their underlying funding source.
 When a customer pays with Apple Pay, they're charging a credit or debit card stored in their wallet.
 The mobile layer adds convenience and security, but the card network still processes the transaction.